Congratulations to all #CortlandBound Red Dragons!

 Accepted students must submit an admission deposit to secure their spot in SUNY Cortland’s entering class as well as a residence hall room for the upcoming semester.

 Students accepted for the fall semester should plan to submit their deposit by May 1.
 Requests for an extension of the deposit deadline can be made by email.
 Students accepted after April 1 or those who will start in the spring semester must submit their deposit within 30 days of the date on their acceptance letter.
-The deposit fee is waived for students who are accepted into the Educational Opportunity Program (EOP) but students must confirm their attendance by sending an email to email@example.com with their SUNY Cortland C-number.
+The deposit fee is waived for students who are accepted into the Educational Opportunity Program (EOP) but students must confirm their attendance by logging in to myRedDragon.
+Questions can be directed to email@example.com.

 Deposits are not refundable beyond the deposit due date and they can be paid by mail or online.

 To pay your deposit online, log in to your myRedDragon account and select the Admissions tab at the top of the page.
 You will see a link in the middle of the page to submit your deposit.
-The College accepts Visa, MasterCard, Discover and American Express.
+Visa, MasterCard, Discover and American Express are accepted.

 The FAFSA process considers students for need-based federal and college-based grants, Work-Study and loans.
 Students who file their FAFSA by Feb.
 1 (or Dec.
 1 for spring semester enrollees) receive priority for campus-based federal funding.